Denhonator/KHPCSpeedrunTools/README.md

 Download files from the repository (ex. click the green Code button and download the repository as zip)

 ## 1FM and 2FM mods
-Get LuaBackend here https://github.com/Sirius902/LuaBackend.
+Get LuaBackend https://github.com/Sirius902/LuaBackend or LuaFrontend https://github.com/TopazTK/LuaFrontend.
 Follow the instructions provided there.
-Old LuaBackend or LuaFrontend will also work if you still have them.

 Pick and choose scripts to enable.
 Any .lua files under scripts folder will run.